About this listing

 ...and some extra notes:

--Like most New England homes, our house is built of wood and sightly creaky.
+-Like most New England homes, our house is built of wood and slightly creaky.
 Our heating system is also classic-- steam radiators.
 It is the nature of radiators to hiss and bang once in a while as the system adjusts itself.
 Occasionally someone finds these things odd.

-One of us is a Zen priest, around-the-world sailor and occasional financial consultant, and the other is primarily an arts marketer and artist who used to write on green building technologies.
+One of us is a Zen priest, former around-the-world sailor and occasional financial consultant, and the other is primarily an arts marketer and artist who used to write on green building technologies.
 We've been married 25 years and still like it.
 We love art and good food and spending money on adventures rather than stuff.
 We don’t own a TV or a dishwasher because most of our pottery and hand-made glass won’t work in one, anyway.
 We are friendly with our tenants (professional musicians), know all our neighbors, and love the outdoors.

 There’s a parking area in between the two buildings for four cars which you can use if you've got one, and we also use this area for parties on occasion and for grilling, and for setting up the inflatable palm trees and wading pool and showing movies.
 There’s a garden.